mesosphere/spark-build/README.md

 * `<spark-dist>`: path to spark distribution
 * `<image>`: name of docker image

 This creates a new docker image from the given spark distribution.
+It is called by `./bin/make-package.sh`.

 Test